marolAI/seams-workshop.github.io/_practical/01_design.md

 ```
 Step a.
 Build interface with option to upload a picture on a separate interface(admin)
         and display a photograph on a different page.
 step b.
-Get the picture
+Get the picture.
 Step c.
 Calculate the difference in dimensions between the uploaded picture and the
         space the picture will fit into a cell by presenting a presenting an interface
         with a crop functionality.
 Step d.
 If the picture uploaded best fits the cell then the original picture will be
-        uploaded, if not the crop interface will pop
+        uploaded, if not the crop interface will be displayed.
 Step e.
 Cell is populated with the picture

 ```